cs3216/cs3216.github.io/coursework/product-design/index.md

 - [Mobbin](https://mobbin.design/) - A website created by fellow School of Computing student [Lim Ji Ho](http://www.jiholim.com/) that showcases the various screens found within popular mobile apps
 - [pttrns](https://pttrns.com/) - Another mobile app UI pattern library which includes Apple Watch apps
-- [Material Design Tools](https://material.io/tools/) - Customize and download Material Design icons and theme assets
+- [Material Design Tools](https://material.io/tools/) - Customise and download Material Design icons and theme assets
 - [Apple Design Resources](https://developer.apple.com/design/resources/) - Assets and tools for designing for Apple devices

 Other good resources for design inspiration include [Dribbble](https://dribbble.com/) and [Behance](https://www.behance.net/).
 They are websites used by designers to showcase their work.
 You could think of them as LinkedIn for designers.